keeganpaleshi/RMTest/README.md

 All other time-related fields (`analysis_end_time`, `spike_end_time`,
 `spike_periods`, `run_periods`, `radon_interval` and
 `baseline.range`) likewise accept absolute timestamps in ISO 8601 format or numeric seconds.
-All of these are parsed with `parse_datetime` so the same formats apply everywhere.
+All of these are parsed with `parse_timestamp` (converted by `parse_datetime` where needed) so the same formats apply everywhere.

 `analysis_end_time` may be specified to stop processing after the given timestamp while `spike_end_time` discards all events before its value.